inkVerb/VIP/Moving-On.md

   - POST, GET, AJAX
   - XML
   - RSS & Podcast feeds
-  - JavaScript tools
+  - JavaScript libraries
-    - TinyMCE WYSIWYG text editors
+    - TinyMCE WYSIWYG text editor
-    - Dropzone drag-in file uploaders
+    - Dropzone drag-in file uploader
   - Object Oriented Programming (OOP)
 - The web stack uses PHP, but this performs many of the same tasks as [Go](https://go.dev), [Node.js](https://nodejs.org), and other web app languages
 - Regardless of which web language you will use, PHP is a good intrduction to all of them